Vol. 9 | 07.05.2026

 The team are ending the quarter with strong momentum and can’t wait to build on it throughout 2026!

-The young referees got a behind-the-scenes look at elite sport, touring top-class facilities and taking part in active sessions like table tennis, an inflatable assault course, strength and conditioning, and a leadership workshop.
+The DurhamWorks Active Programme concluded with a visit to Durham University’s Maiden Castle Sports Centre, where participants enjoyed a behind-the-scenes look at elite sport.
+The visit included a tour of the University’s top-class sporting facilities and a range of active sessions, such as table tennis, an inflatable assault course, strength and conditioning, and a leadership workshop.

-Unexpected highlights include: meeting Premier League and Championship referees, watching Durham cricketers train, and even seeing England fast bowler Mark Wood in action!
+Unexpected highlights of the day included meeting Premier League and Championship referees and watching Durham County Cricketers train, including seeing England fast bowler Mark Wood in action.

-They came away with boosted confidence, better communication and leadership skills, and fresh motivation for their refereeing journey.
+The participants came away from the experience with increased confidence, improved communication and leadership skills, and greater motivation to pursue their future career goals.

 Two very different visits both packed with inspiration, learning, and brilliant experiences for the young people!